mansiagnihotrii/e-poller/README.md

 1. Navigate to "signup.heroku.com" and create an account.
 Login after you created the account.
 2. Create new app.
 The app name can be of your choice.
 3. Navigate to "Resources" tab in the header of heroku dashboard.
-Then type Heroku Postgres into the Add-ons search field.
-Select Heroku Postgres from the dropdown.
+Then type "Heroku Postgres" into the Add-ons search field.
+Select "Heroku Postgres" from the dropdown.
 4. Select "Hobby Dev-Free" plan and click "Provision".
 ****Your free postgreSQL Database is created****
 5. Navigate to "Heroku Postgres"-->"Settings"-->"View Credentials" to see your credentials
-6. Follow the link for more info. (https://devcenter.heroku.com/articles/heroku-postgresql)
+6. Follow the [link](https://devcenter.heroku.com/articles/heroku-postgresql) for more info.

 ### SET UP ENVIRONMENT VARIABLES